 Some themed volumes may well arise from scholarly meetings organised by the British Academy, but these will not have priority over other applications.

 Please note that all the proposed authors must have agreed to contribute before we can consider a themed volume proposal.

 Proposals should be submitted on the appropriate form, which can be downloaded here.

 The Proceedings series operates two submission rounds per year.
 The next advertised deadline for proposals is 20 March 2015.
 Selection of the proposed volumes will be carried out by the Publications Committee in May 2015, and all applicants will be notified by the end of May.

 Detailed information on what you next need to do to prepare the themed volume can be downloaded here.

 Once you are happy with the shape and content of both the individual papers and the overall volume, the complete and final text of the volume should be submitted for final approval for publication by the Academy's Publications Committee.
-The volume, along with a brief report from you confirming that the papers are of a suitably high standard, should be submitted at least one month ahead of the meeting of the Publications Committee at which it is to be formally approved for production – to give the Committee time to read the Introduction (the importance of which is explained above) and other selected articles.
+The volume, along with a brief report from you confirming that the papers are of a suitably high standard, should be submitted at least one month ahead of the meeting of the Committee at which it will be discussed.
+The Committee will send the volume out for a final read, and the Committee itself will pay particular attention to the Introduction.
 The Academy reserves the right not to publish the volume on quality grounds.